-The Judicial Review Process is an educational one by which the University strives to instill in its students an understanding that they are responsible for their actions.
+The Student Conduct Process is an educational one by which the University strives to instill in its students an understanding that they are responsible for their actions.
 When a student fails to uphold the responsibilities outlined in the Code of Student Responsibility or other policies, the University has an obligation to help him/her come to a deeper understanding of how his/her behavior impacts the campus environment.

-There are several reasons for imposing judicial sanctions:
+There are several reasons for imposing conduct sanctions:

 - To redirect a student’s or organization’s behavior toward a standard more acceptable for members of the University community;

 - To protect the University community from possible harm or injury;